Ahsoka/bdaybot/README.md

 # Bdaybot Overview
 ## Background
 The bdaybot was commissioned by Dr. Neat in an effort to mimic the feel of the in-person classroom.
 One of aspect of the in-person classroom
-Dr. Neat really cares about is who's birthday it was.
+Dr. Neat really cares about is who's birthday it is.
 Originally, he commissioned [Elliot] to work on the project.
 Later on however, [Ryan] and [Andres] were also added to the project.
 The three of us would ultimately be responsible for creating the bot and making the bot what it is today.
 ## What Does the Bdaybot Actually Do?
 The bdaybot has two main functions, showing whose birthday it is and increasing interaction in the servers it is in.